 Encourage open and honest communication

-- Getting this right is going to take time, effort and understanding.
-Business leaders need to continue reaching out to their teams for regular mental well-being touchbases, and employees need to recognize that this is going to be a give and take process.
+Getting this right is going to take time, effort and understanding.
+Business leaders need to continue reaching out to their teams for regular mental well-being check-ins.
+Also, employees need to recognize that this is going to be a give-and-take process.
 A little stumbling along the way is to be expected but in time, we’ll figure this out, together.

 Don’t leave anyone behind

-- For those who opt (or need) to work hybrid, and for those industries that can accommodate these important life choices, it’s essential that no one is penalized because they’re not in the office full time.
-According to Nicholas Bloom, a Stanford University economist, his fear is that down the line, single young men will be heading into the office full time, while college-educated women with young children may only go in a couple of days a week.
+It’s essential that no one is penalized because they’re not in the office full time.
+According to Nicholas Bloom, a Stanford University economist, his fear is that down the line.
+Single young men will be heading into the office full time, while college-educated women with young children may only go in a couple of days a week.
 Eventually there’s a huge disparity in terms of promotions amongst other challenges simply because they’re not being “seen”.
 Taking a step backwards simply isn’t an option.

 Give it a shot

-- Not so long ago people went nuts when smoking was banned from indoor spaces or when seat belts became mandatory.
+Not so long ago people went nuts when smoking was banned from indoor spaces or when seat belts became mandatory.
 But we adapted.
-Some folks grumbled (and may still be moaning to whoever will listen) but that didn’t prevent us from learning to live with change and embracing it for the common good of all.
-If your business can support a hybrid model, terrific, but if yours can’t, perhaps there are other ways to help alleviate some of the pressure such as more flexibility around sick time, extra personal days, contributions to childcare needs, staggered work hours, time off for volunteering…
+Some folks grumbled (and may still be moaning) but that didn’t prevent us from learning to live with change.
+If your business can support a hybrid model, terrific, but if yours can’t, there are other ways to alleviate pressure.
+For example, more flexibility around sick time, or extra personal days.
+Also consider contributions to childcare needs, staggered work hours, time off for volunteering…

-Instead of viewing a hybrid model as the downfall of the workplace, perhaps we can view it as a natural evolution of a system that needed some serious change.
+Instead of viewing hybrid as the downfall of the workplace, perhaps we can view it as a natural evolution.

 And let’s face it – being happy at work tends to have a wonderfully positive ripple effect on the rest.